-What follows is an adaptation of my contribution to Silent Tears a project by renowned Photographer Belinda Mason highlighting the plight of women throughout the world who have been subjected to violence, in this instance, Medical Violence.
-Further information can be found here
+What follows is an adaptation of my contribution to Silent Tears a project by renowned Photographer Belinda Mason highlighting the plight of women throughout the world subjected to violence, in this instance, a medical one.
+More information can be found at the source.

-In the year 2000 at the age of 37, I was diagnosed 47XXY meaning I have one extra sex chromosome greater than Male 46XY and Female 46XX.
-Although I was raised male my body did not produce sufficient testosterone that would have allowed it to virilise in line with XY males and in that absence my outward physique developed along female lines, it was something that was obvious to all who knew me, yet having been raised male I had little choice but to put it to one side and hope there were other people like me whom I had yet to meet.
+In 2000 at the age of 37, I was diagnosed 47XXY meaning I have one extra sex chromosome greater than Male 46XY and Female 46XX, and although I was raised male my body did not produce sufficient testosterone that would have allowed it to virilise in line with my peers.
+In that absence my outward physique developed along female lines, it was something that seemed obvious to all who knew me, yet having been raised male and not knowingly being aware of another person who resembled my physique, I had little options except to put it to one side and hope that one day I might meet others who looked like me.

-When the Endocrinologist informed me ‘Testosterone would make me a man and bring meaning to my life” I jumped at the opportunity as all I had ever wanted was to fit in and I knew it was something I had never experienced before.
-Being told I was sterile did not faze me in the slightest, not least because I still felt like a child myself albeit a 37-year-old child and felt incapable of looking after another when I could barely look after myself.
-Testosterone injections were initiated at 200mg every fortnight and within three months I had begun to feel very uncomfortable about what the Endocrinologist had said.
-My phallus had overtaken my brain and the thoughts of sex and masturbation were constant consuming my every waking moment, my thoughts on sexuality firmly centred on me being a woman in a heterosexual relationship, I honestly felt as though I was losing my mind.
+Upon diagnoses, the Endocrinologist informed me ‘Testosterone would make me a man and bring meaning to my life” naturally I jumped at this opportunity as all I had ever wanted was to fit in and I knew it was not something I had ever experienced to that point.
+Being told I was sterile did not faze me in the slightest, not least because I still felt like a child myself albeit a 37-year-old child, and thus felt incapable of looking after another when I could barely look after myself.
+Testosterone injections were initiated at 200mg every fortnight and within a matter of months, I had begun to feel very uncomfortable about what the Endocrinologist had said.
+In place of meaning, my phallus had overtaken my brain and the thoughts of sex and masturbation were constant consuming my every waking moment, my thoughts on sexuality firmly centred on my being a woman and in a heterosexual relationship, I honestly felt I was losing my mind.

-In desperation and with nowhere to turn I wrote a heartfelt letter to a Gender Clinic and told them of my journey and whilst they never really grasped the seriousness of what I was experiencing they were nonetheless willing to help and following several weeks of counselling I was referred to a Psychiatrist whose speciality was treating people with gender issues, I was surprised to learn he had previous experience with XXY’s and well understood the impact testosterone would have on an individual who wanted no part of it.
-My eventual diagnoses was that of Gender Dysphoria (Not Otherwise Specified) a classification set aside for people born with Intersex variations who had difficulty adhering to standard treatment of care.
+In desperation and not knowing where to turn, I wrote a heartfelt letter to a Gender Clinic in my area and told them of my journey, while they never truly grasped the seriousness of what I was experiencing, namely how XXY impacted on me, they were nonetheless willing to support by whatever means they could thus following several weeks of counselling I was referred to a Psychiatrist whose speciality was treating people with gender issues, I was surprised to learn he had previous experience with XXY and well understood the impact exogenous testosterone would have on an individual who had not previously been accustomed to it and more importantly an individual who wanted no part of it .
+My eventual diagnoses of Gender Dysphoria (Not Otherwise Specified) was reserved for people with atypical experiences and most often used for people born with Intersex variations who (like me) had difficulty adhering to standardised treatments of care.
 His subsequent referral to an Endocrinologist stated that estrogen should only be prescribed for a short time to counter the effect of heightened Anxiety I had experienced.
-He agreed with the earlier Psychological assessment said, of not displaying the characteristics of Transsexualism.
-He was intrigued by my rejection of masculinity and more so how I viewed my gender duality, it was an interest that saw him put pen to paper and write several articles published in the Australian & New Zealand Journal of Psychiatry as well as The British Medical Journal.
+He agreed with the earlier Psychology assessment of not displaying the characteristics of Transsexualism and was intrigued by my rejection of masculinity and how I viewed my gender as both male and female with an emphasis on female, it was an interest that saw him put pen to paper and write several articles published in the Australian & New Zealand Journal of Psychiatry around XXY people who came to reject a medically assigned gender identity.

 A little over a year ago at The Australian Human Rights Commission’s initiative ‘Resilient Individuals, Sexual Orientation, Gender Identity & Intersex Rights’ I happened upon the Psychiatrist who had listened so intently to my plight and saw to it that I was placed in safe hands that would eventually guide and make sense of who I was, he looked at me and said “you’ve arrived” I told him I could not have achieved it without his support, he replied ” I was a tough one to understand yet he was really glad to have experienced ME” to which I replied “so was I”